8 of the best Wilsons Promontory Walks for the Nature Lover

 The squeaky beach is the most popular beach at Wilsons Prom.
 There are many ways to visit this beautiful area of the Tidal River.
 You can drive to the car park and walk the short path to the beach.
 You can take photos of the massive boulders and, from there, continue your walk to Picnic Bay along the coastal track.

-It is my favourite walk among all Prom walks because it takes you through diverse vegetation, peppered with tea trees and thick bushland, and you walk past little bays with deep azure water and incredible views of the ocean.
+It is my favourite Prom walk because it takes you through diverse vegetation, peppered with tea trees and thick bushland.
+You walk past little bays with deep azure water and incredible views of the ocean.
 It is an easy 3 km return walk.

-Once you get to Picnic Bay, you can keep walking over to Whisky Bay if you want to extend your hike.
-If you enjoy walking, you can do the entire walking segment starting from Norman Bay to Squeaky Beach and Whisky Bay.
-The entire walking trail is about a 12.4 km return walk, so you need to plan at least 4-5 hours to do the entire hike.
+Once you get to Picnic Bay, you can keep walking over to Whisky Bay to extend your hike.
+If you enjoy walking, you can do the entire walking segment from Norman Bay to Squeaky Beach and Whisky Bay.
+The whole walking trail is about a 12.4 km return walk, so you need to plan at least 4-5 hours to do the entire hike.

 Whisky Bay Walk

 Another beautiful place is Whisky Bay.
 From Tidal River Camping is only 12 km by car.
-From the car park, an 800mt path takes you down to the beach.
+An 800 mt path takes you down to the beach from the car park.
 Halfway at a cross-section, a short route takes you to the Whisky Bay Lookout, from where you can enjoy a beautiful view of both ends: on one side, the Picnic Beach and the other Whisky Beach.
 It is also popular with amateur and professional photographers who flock here as it is a top place for taking sunset photos.

 Mount Oberon Summit Walk

-It is one of the Wilsons Prom days walks that must be on your list.
-If you are visiting on a day trip, you must get there very early to make sure you can also do some beach walks.
-From the Telegraph Saddle Car Park, you start this 3.4 km return short walk along the full walking path.
+One of the Wilsons Prom day walks must be on your list.
+If you are visiting on a day trip, you must get there early to ensure you can also do beach walks.
+You start this 3.4 km return short walk along the full walking path from the Telegraph Saddle Car Park.
 It’s an easy walk suitable for children and seniors.
 The last part goes through a short stone staircase.
-Plan this walk early morning as the sunlight is just perfect for taking photos.
+Plan this walk early in the morning, as the sunlight is perfect for taking photos.
 The fantastic view of the bay speaks for itself.
 It gets hot upon the summit of Mount Oberon in summer, so avoid peak hours till mid-afternoon.

 Pillar Point and Tidal Overlook Walk